ChristianJantz/mybatchapi/README.md

-# batchparty
+# batchapi
-lern azure batch
+create an azure batch service with python